lineartimer/WebAppStarterPack/doc/notes.md

 Make your prompts iteratively better.

-You can use LLMs to:
+LLMs can be used to:
 - Summarize text or expand text
 - Do sentiment analysis (you can either ask the model to do it explicitly, or you can ask it to identify emotions that the writer of the text is expressing)
 - Spell check or grammar check